MLShukai/pamiq-core/README.md

 ![PAMIQ System Architecture](docs/images/system-architecture.png)

-pamiq-core implements a unique architecture that enables true autonomous intelligence:
+pamiq-core implements a unique architecture that enables autonomous intelligence:

 1. **Concurrent Threads**: Separate threads for control, inference, and training
-2. **Shared Parameter Space**: Thread-safe model parameter synchronization
+2. **Parameter Sharing**: Thread-safe model parameter synchronization
 3. **Experience Collection**: Automatic buffering of data from environments, such as images and audio.
 4. **Continuous Learning**: Training models while simultaneously using them for decision making
 5. **State Persistence**: Saving and loading system state for resumable operation